unterberg-dev/react-classmate/README.md

 ### Extend directly

-We can also extend a component directly by passing the component and the tag name.
+Extend a component directly by passing the component and the tag name.

 ```tsx
 import { rsc } from 'react-styled-classnames'